I’d like to talk a bit about goals, their importance, some concepts and techniques for individuals (Team/group goals are a different topic).

 There are basically two kinds of goals in a work setting – performance goals and developmental, a.k.a. growth goals.
 The key difference, in theory, is that performance goals focus on end results while developmental goals are learning & growth-oriented.
 In reality, most companies use performance goals in a very narrow way, e.g. to incentivize the sales team.
 This created a bad rap for performance goals and a shift in terminology.

-Helping your engineers with goal setting and coaching/mentorship can add a lot of value for them, though.
+Helping your engineers with good growth goals and coaching/mentorship can add a lot of value for them, though.
 It helps them focus since there are always just too many things to learn next, it helps them feel they’re progressing, it helps with the alignment with the company’s expectations of their career – which is ideally what the market wants already – and last but not least it makes them feel they’re at the right company.
 I find that growth opportunities are just as important to engineers as an exciting product to work on, great colleagues, good company culture, and of course, fair compensation.
-I had engineers leave solely because they felt they’re not growing anymore.
+I had engineers leave solely because they felt they were not growing anymore.

 There are some rare situations in which performance goals do make sense.
 One I can think of is when there’s already a gap between your expectations and the engineer’s performance.
 Closing that gap might require very narrow, outcome-focused goals, but note that this should only be temporary (until closing the gap or deciding to part ways).
 An example of a place for performance goals is a PiP (Personal Improvement Plan).